nordeim/Account-Bookkeeping/docs/README_v5.md

 The application provides a range of functional modules accessible via tabs:

 -   **Accounting Tab**:
-    -   **Chart of Accounts**: View, add, edit, and (de)activate accounts.
+    -   **Chart of Accounts**: View the hierarchy, add new accounts, edit existing ones, and manage their active status.
-    -   **Journal Entries**: List, filter, create, edit drafts, view, post, and reverse general journal entries.
+    -   **Journal Entries**: List existing journal entries with filtering options (by date, status, entry no., description).
+Create new general journal entries with detailed lines (including tax).
+Edit draft entries, view any entry, post drafts, and reverse posted entries.
 -   **Customers Tab**:
-    -   View a list of customers with search and active/inactive filter.
+    -   View a list of all customers.
+    -   Filter customers by active status or search by code, name, or email.
-    -   Add new customers and edit existing customer details via a comprehensive dialog.
+    -   Add new customers using a comprehensive dialog.
+    -   Edit existing customer details.
     -   Toggle the active/inactive status of customers.
--   **Vendors Tab**:
-    -   View a list of vendors with search and active/inactive filter.
-    -   Add new vendors and edit existing vendor details via a comprehensive dialog.
-    -   Toggle the active/inactive status of vendors.
 -   **Reports Tab**:
-    -   **GST F5 Preparation**: Prepare GST F5 data, view summary, save as draft, and finalize (creates settlement JE).
+    -   **GST F5 Preparation**: Select a period, and the system will aggregate data from posted journal entries to prepare figures for your GST F5 return.
+You can view this summary, save it as a draft in the system, and then finalize it by providing IRAS submission details (which also creates a settlement journal entry).
-    *   **Financial Statements**: Generate Balance Sheet, P&L, Trial Balance, or General Ledger.
-View on-screen and export to PDF/Excel.
+    *   **Financial Statements**: Choose from Balance Sheet, Profit & Loss Statement, Trial Balance, or General Ledger.
+Specify date parameters (and account for GL).
+Generate the report to view an HTML summary on-screen.
+Export any generated report to PDF or Excel.
 -   **Settings Tab**:
-    -   Configure Company Information and manage Fiscal Years (add new, auto-generate periods).
+    -   Configure company-wide information (name, address, UEN, GST details, fiscal year start).
+    -   Manage Fiscal Years: Add new fiscal years and choose to automatically generate their monthly or quarterly accounting periods.
+View existing fiscal years.

-Other modules (Dashboard, Banking, Products & Services UI) are placeholders for future development.
+Other modules (Dashboard, Vendors, Banking) are currently placeholders for future development.
 The default `admin` user (password: `password` - change on first login) has full access.

 ## Project Structure
-(Updated to include Vendor and Product backend files)
+(Project structure remains largely the same as the previous README, with Customer Management files now confirmed as actively used.)
 ```
 sg_bookkeeper/
 ├── app/                    # Application source code